onedata/onedata-documentation/docs/user-guide/spaces.md

 ### Effective members

-To see not only direct members, but also members that belong to space by group, go to **Members** submenu, expand the view options and choose **Effective** to view all of the members.
-You can see like privileges are inherited over the members.
+To see not only direct members but also members that belong to the space by group, go to the **Members** submenu, expand the view options, and choose **Effective** to view all of the members.
+You can see like privileges are inherited from the members.
 ![image](../../images/user-guide/spaces/effective-privileges.png#screenshot)

-You can also view memberships of members by switching view to **Membership** (optional turn on descriptions) and expand member, which show you direct and inherited memberships.
+You can also view memberships of members by switching the view to **Membership** (optional turn-on descriptions) and expand member, which shows you direct and inherited memberships.
 ![image](../../images/user-guide/spaces/effective-memberships.png#screenshot)

 ### Data browser